KennethWussmann/cognito-cli/README.md

 **Shows available stages for this application**
 ```
 ?
 What pool type would you like to use?
-Driver
+Application 1
 ?
 And for what stage?
   dev
 ❯ int